prechac/prechac.github.io/_posts/2016-12-12-overlay-takeouts.md

 Our idea was to join these two lines of development: the running manipulators and unrestricted patterns.
 More specifically, instead of limiting the interactions to only three different ones between middle-person and passers and mostly four-count based passing, we looked at various periods for a pattern (3, 4, 5, 6) with no limitation on the number of passes and no limitations on selfs and passes (0, 1, 2, 3, 4 as selfs and 1p, 1.5p, 2p, 2.5p, 3p, 3.5p, 4p, 4.5p as passes).

-The basic idea we explored is: Choose a Prechac passing pattern and _overlay_ it with a custom made manipulation siteswap (another prechac pattern).
+The basic idea we explored is: Choose a Prechac passing pattern and _overlay_ it with a custom made manipulation siteswap (another Prechac pattern).

 In the next section we introduce such a new pattern as an example to give a quick start to the broad idea.
 The section is followed by a deeper and more general explanation of the approach.
 By exploring a further example, with more of the intended features, we try to bring across the advantages that we found in this new technique.